How Long to Stay off a New Asphalt Driveway? Facts & FAQs

 Are you having a new asphalt driveway installed at your home?
 If so, there are several things you need to know to ensure your new driveway lasts for years and retains its integrity without deteriorating.
 One critical question is how long to stay off a new asphalt driveway, especially for automobiles and heavy vehicles.

+On average, it is suggested to stay off your new asphalt driveway for 24 to 72 hours.
 Read on to learn more and ensure your new asphalt driveway doesn’t get damaged accidentally.

 How Long Should You Wait To Use a New Asphalt Driveway?